uzongoka/pulse-sms-issues/.github/ISSUE_TEMPLATE/contribution_question.md

 ## Confirm this Issue

 - [ ] This is something that I am looking to code myself and create a PR for, not a feature request for @klinker24 to code.
+- [ ] This is a larger change that I am considering, which I would like feedback on, to discuss implementation details, or to confirm whether or not this is something that would be merged into the app.

+If you are considering a small change/tweak or bug fix, feel free to just open the PR on the repo you are contributing to.
+Otherwise, let's talk here!

 ## Request Details

-If you are considering a small change/tweak or bug fix, feel free to just open the PR on the repo you are contributing to!

-If you are considering a larger change that you would like feedback on, to discuss implementation details, or to question whether or not it is something I would merge into the app, let's talk here!

 ### Describe Your Request